rishubm/Swift-Independent-Projects/README.md

 # Description
-This repository displays the progression of my learning of iOS development using Swift and UIKit through projects I worked on.
+This repository displays the progression of my learning of iOS development using Swift and UIKit through projects I worked on from August 2022 to the present.
 I have included a demo video below for each of the projects as well as the source code in the repository.
 As I progressed in my learning, I was able to take on more complicated projects with more features, pages, components.
 I learned the importance of MVC software design pattern when working with larger projects with multiple directories and several source code files.

 ## TicTacToe